vishal1303/Programmable-Dataplane/examples/id_forwarding/README.md

 # ID Forwarding

 In this example we implement packet forwarding in P4 based on either destination mac address or a custom id.
 The default forwarding is done based on the destination mac address in the Ethernet header.
 However, if the destination mac address of a packet is set to broadcast and the packet also contains a custom header (twizzler header) with a custom id, then forwarding is done based on the custom id.
+The default forwarding action is broadcast.
 Below is the network topology used in this example:

 ![pod-topo](https://github.com/vishal1303/Programmable-Dataplane/blob/master/examples/id_forwarding/pod-topo/pod-topo.png)